Asia Road Racing Championship: Worldwide

 Live coverage, on-demand, and highlights for free practices, qualifications, and races is available on Asia Road Racing Championship's official Facebook page and Youtube channel, as well as Bikeandrace.com.

 Asia-Pacific

-Spain (the one and only European country)
+Spain

 All races are streamed through subscription service DAZN.

 Winners by race class

 1996–1999

 The road racing series began on 2-stroke engines.

 2000–2003

 The gradual shift to 4-stroke engines began in 2000 when the SuperSports 600cc class replaced the previous 250cc bikes as the premier class of the championship.